There are certain signs that you may be gluten intolerant.

 - Non-stop reflux (you know - the burps, the burning in your throat)

-Of course, that's just to name a few.
-There's others too.
+And that's just to name a few.
+There's more symptoms of non-celiac gluten sensitivity too.

 For me?

-I had all of these before I found out gluten was causing all my problems.
+I had all of those symptoms of gluten intolerance before I found out gluten was causing all my problems.

 But there are other signs you may be gluten intolerant that aren't so clear.